mesaye85/GDP-2030/readmd.md

-Here's an example of what a README file for your app could look like:

 GDP Prediction App
 A web app that predicts the future GDPs of countries using machine learning.
 The app uses data from the World Bank API and makes predictions using a random forest regressor from scikit-learn.
 The user can input a growth rate to see how it affects the predictions.